Code-Institute-Submissions/Pyleks-milestone4/README.md

 it into a truly unique e-commerce site.

 #### Typography
-I choose to go with <strong>Architects Daughter Cursive</strong>, As this fits the landing page quite well. with the basic drawing style that is present and giving it some personality.(Impression always important)
+I choose to go with <strong>Architects Daughter Cursive</strong> and <strong>Roboto Condensed</strong> , As this fits the landing page quite well. with the basic drawing style that is present and giving it some personality.(Impression always important)

 #### Color Schemes